-I am a Research Associate in Population Health and Global Health in the Global Environmental Health Research Group.
-I obtained my PhD in Epidemiology and Biostatistics from Imperial College, and I also gained BEng, BEcon and MSc in Civil Engineering from Tsinghua University.
+I am a Research Fellow in Health Analytics and Machine Learning in the Global Environmental Health Research Group and the Abdul Latif Jameel Institute for Disease and Emergency Analytics (J-IDEA).
+I obtained my PhD in Epidemiology and Biostatistics from Imperial College, and I also gained BEng, BEcon and MEng in Civil Engineering from Tsinghua University.

 My research interests lie primarily at the intersection between health and environment.
 I am currently working on the worldwide trends in blood pressure and diabetes, their determinants and treatment coverage, under the NCD Risk Factor Collaboration (NCD-RisC).
-My previous research experiences include the dynamics of particulate matters in indoor environment and modelling of population inhalation exposure to polycyclic aromatic hydrocarbons.
+My other research experiences included the dynamics of particulate matters in indoor environment and modelling of population inhalation exposure to polycyclic aromatic hydrocarbons.

 et al., 2021, Health benefits and cost of using air purifiers to reduce exposure to ambient fine particulate pollution in China, Journal of Hazardous Materials, Vol:414, ISSN:0304-3894

 et al., 2021, Body-mass index and obesity in urban and rural China: findings from consecutive nationally representative surveys during 2004-18, Lancet, Vol:398, ISSN:0140-6736, Pages:53-63

 et al., 2021, Global epidemiology, health burden and effective interventions for elevated blood pressure and hypertension, Nature Reviews Cardiology, ISSN:1759-5002

 NCD Risk Factor Collaboration (NCD-RisC), Iurilli N, 2021, Heterogeneous contributions of change in population distribution of body-mass index to change in obesity and underweight, Elife, Vol:10, ISSN:2050-084X